doveish/PracticalProject/README.md

 In order to run the application You need to have the following software installed:
 * Java Development Kit - during development we used JDK version 19 or higher.
 * IntelliJ Idea - change the Hibernate Connection Settings(Driver, URL, Username and Password) in Resources folder file hibernate.cfg.xml
-* MySQL - create and populate the Database with the given Queries in the SQL folder of this repository.
+* MySQL - create and populate the Database with the given Queries in the SQL file of this repository.

 # Authors
 The project was developed by @corvert(https://github.com/corvert) @doveish(https://github.com/doveish).